 Students in traditional, hybrid and Internet classes will have access to courses via Canvas.
 Students in the traditional class will meet regularly for lectures.
 Students in the Internet class will be required to take quizzes and exams at an approved testing facility or, they may also be administered by the instructor.
 Students in hybrid classes will have both in class and online assignments.
-Hybrid classes are required to read assigned material, take quizzes and exams as assigned by the instructor, and complete assigned homework prior to meeting for the face to face labs.
-Resources for this course, provided through Canvas, include the following Sections in Canvas....
+Hybrid classes are required to read assigned material, take quizzes and exams as assigned by the instructor, and complete assigned homework prior to meeting for the face-to-face lecture or lab.